Liens Analysis in Arizona

 TRICARE

-Tricare asks for reimbursement of medical expense under the Federal Medical Recovery Act.
-Tricare can claim a recovery out of all of the available funds without regard to what it costs you to make the claim.
-This can potentially put you in a worse position than if you did not make a claim at all.
+Tricare asks for reimbursement of medical expense under the Federal Medical Care Recovery Act.
+Tricare can claim a recovery out of all of the available funds that would be your share.
+Tricare may also claim your MEDPAY funds which can interfere with your ability to even get treatment.
+This does not put you in a worse position, as the ERISA can, but it could leave you with nothing.
 However, there is a possibility of a hardship reduction.
-Tricare may also claim your MEDPAY funds as well.

 MEDICARE

 Medicare is entitled to reimbursement for any payments made for your medical expenses as the result of a collision.
 Medicare can be slow to respond.
 There is a mandatory reporting requirement to tell Medicare that you were involved in a collision, whether or not you are a Medicare recipient.
-If you are a Medicare recipient, Medicare will calculate a reduction, if any, to take into account the cost of attorney fees.
+If you are a Medicare recipient, Medicare will calculate a reduction, if any, to take into account the cost of attorney fees and litigation costs.

 MEDPAY